-This article will help you understand how an initial collection of 70,000 items has been able to house over 8,000,000 works today (even though only a fraction of these are on public display as you’ll soon discover)!
+This article will help you understand how an initial collection of 70,000 items has been able to house over 8,000,000 works today, including paintings, prints and drawings, and ancient artifacts (even though only a fraction of these are on public display as you’ll soon discover)!

 1. It all started with the collection of a single man